cmu-llms-class/cmu-llm-class-website-2023/homework1.md

 Using a prompt of your choice, instruct the language model to generate a 256-token story.
 Repeat this process three times, employing three different `top_p` values: 0.0, 0.5, and 1.
 Feel free to get as creative as you want with your prompt.

 Next, prompt the language model with the opening sentence from a renowned book or speech and request it to generate 256 tokens.
-You can select one [this list of famous opening paragraphs](https://www.shortlist.com/lists/literatures-greatest-opening-paragraphs), [this list of famous speeches](https://www.historyplace.com/speeches) or find your own.
+You can select from [this list of famous opening paragraphs](https://www.shortlist.com/lists/literatures-greatest-opening-paragraphs) or [this list of famous speeches](https://www.historyplace.com/speeches) or find your own.
 Do this three times with three different `top_p` values of 0.0, 0.5, and 1.

 You should now in total have 6 generations.